kevinndungu-source/Amazon_EMR_Serverless_Demonstration/README.md

 ## Project Structure
 1. Scripts:
-(a). reviews.py: Python script for processing the review data.
+- reviews.py: Python script for processing the review data.
-(b). script_arguments: Additional script arguments used during the EMR Serverless application setup.
+- script_arguments: Additional script arguments used during the EMR Serverless application setup.
 2. Sample Dataset:
-(a).	dataset_en_dev.json: Semi-structured review data in JSON format.
+- dataset_en_dev.json: Semi-structured review data in JSON format.

 ## How to Use
 1. Setup Amazon EMR Serverless:
-•	Configure an S3 bucket to store output files and logs.
+-	Configure an S3 bucket to store output files and logs.
-•	Create an IAM role with appropriate permissions for EMR Serverless.
+-	Create an IAM role with appropriate permissions for EMR Serverless.
 2. Run Spark Job:
-•	Execute the sample Spark job using Amazon EMR Serverless.
+-	Execute the sample Spark job using Amazon EMR Serverless.
-•	Provide necessary script arguments during application setup.
+-	Provide necessary script arguments during application setup.
 3. Analyze Data with Amazon Athena:
-•	Link Amazon Athena to the output folder in the S3 bucket containing processed Parquet data.
+-	Link Amazon Athena to the output folder in the S3 bucket containing processed Parquet data.
-•	Run SQL queries in Amazon Athena to analyze the processed data and derive insights.
+-	Run SQL queries in Amazon Athena to analyze the processed data and derive insights.

 ## Additional Resources
 1. For detailed documentation and insights, refer to this project's documentation document [link](https://drive.google.com/file/d/16BrMDEi1JACxEJZfeDUAg90ulZR1V2Ol/view?usp=drive_link).